0

 This giant Italian food hall takes up a great big section of Liverpool Street making it a perfect spot for city workers to dive into at lunchtimes and post-work.
 There are a mix of counter and deli-style spots for grabbing and going along with spaces to sit down and two restaurants upstairs.

 Who should I search out?
 If you can’t get a good caprese salad here at Pasta E Pizza with its Fiordilatte mozzarella made in-house and Natoora seasonal tomatoes then where in London could you?
-The cannoli counter is worth hitting up too.
+Top chef Carlo Cracco has a restaurant with a wood-fired focus; if you're after a big cut of meat from the market here to share, this is the place to go.

 Design District Canteen

-This outlandish construction on the Greenwich Peninsula houses six food vendors and two bars in what looks to be a deconstructed giant greenhouse.
+This somewhat outlandish-looking construction on the Greenwich Peninsula houses six food vendors, a coffee spot and a bar in what looks to be a deconstructed giant greenhouse.

 Who should I search out?
-Raastwala are worth finding for their amazing kati rolls and Juk Pou boast that they're London’s very first congee and youtiao street food concept.
+Juk Pou boast that they're London’s very first congee and youtiao street food concept, while the newest arrival is Greeko who are serving up a mix of gyros and (handy for groups) sharing hot and cold mezze platters.

 Market Place

-With three locations in South and West London, Market Place prides itself on offering spots to local small traders to make their big break.
+With three locations in South and West London and another on the way, Market Place prides itself on offering spots to local small traders to make their big break.
+They're also keen to make sure their food halls are as diverse as the city they're in so there should be something here for everyone.

 Arcade Food Hall